Barbecue

 house as did my grandparents, although by the 1940s when I was born

-meat was being preserved using "sugar cure" or other methods such as brine injection.
+meat was being preserved using "sugar cure" or other methods

 Sauces are now almost synonomous with barbecue, but this has not always